cvgroup-erke/YunyingChen/README.md

 1. using original loss
 2. using Wgan loss with clipping to limit the parameters to [-0.01, 0.01]
 3. using Wgan with gradient penalty

+# BBC_class
+In this repo, it includes the color correction model with gan and conditional gan.